 - The 128th time you take damage, the game will start adding random input to yours, and your charged X-Buster shots will be locked in place.

 - If the code that does this appears to be tampered with, this will occur immediately after picking up health instead.

 - You may be teleported to the beginning of the level when you pick up a power-up or go through the boss door.

 - You may have to repeat the introductory stage when an enemy drops an extra life.

 - After 128 explosions, enemies that repel bullets may kill you when they do.
 Power-ups will quickly vanish, and shooting while dashing will cause you to have to repeat the introductory stage.

-- After your 128th jump, the next 127 jumps you make may be small hops instead.
+- After falling down 128 times, the next 127 jumps you make will alternate between normal jumps and small hops instead.
 You will also take damage while climbing walls and will be unable to use the Ride Armor.
 Firing shots will teleport you back to the start of the stage.

 - If the code that does this appears to be tampered with, this may occur after jumping 128 times, jumping a single time, and/or firing a single shot, depending on which parts of the code have been modified.